 - The certificate must state that the dog is either free from screwworm or was found to be infested with screwworm and was held in quarantine and treated until free from screwworm before leaving the region.

 *Read here for information on importing a dog from a rabies-free country.

 Koko moved from Mexico to the United States

 - A veterinarian issued health certificate stating your pet is healthy and fit to fly.
 This certificate must be completed within 10 days of travel. (not required by the CDC or the USDA, but may be required by the airline)

 - Cats are not required to have proof of rabies vaccination for importation into the United States.
 However, some states require vaccination of cats for rabies, so it is a good idea to check with state and local health authorities at your final destination.

 - Optional vaccines include Feline enteritis (also known as Feline panleukopenia or Feline distemper), Rhinotracheitis and Calicivirus.

-If you are planning to bring a pet other than a dog, cat, or bird to the US, you can find more information on the USDA APHIS website.
+If you are planning to bring a pet other than a cat or dog to the US, you can find more information on the USDA APHIS website.